 For details regarding contractor license requirements and additional forms needed, further information can be found on the AZ ROC’s “Applying for a License?” page.
 New license applications are submitted to the following mailing address: PO Box 6748 Phoenix, AZ 85005-6748 or handed off in person at 1700 W. Washington St. Suite 105 Phoenix, AZ 85007-2812.

-If you are on our monthly payment option, Jet must charge for that 30-day grace period as the bond remains active during that time.
-If an annual or multi-year payment option was chosen, the Jet team will determine if there is any unused premium available to refund to you and send a check following the 30 day cancellation period.
+If you are on our monthly payment option there is generally no refund available.
+For annual or multi-year payment options, the Jet team will determine if there is any unused premium available to refund to you and send a check following the 30 day cancellation period.

-With Jet’s monthly payment option, the obligation to renew your contractor’s bond is completely erased!
-Payments for the license bond will continue to come out of your preferred account automatically until cancellation is requested.
+With Jet’s monthly payment option, the obligation to renew your contractor’s bond is not needed!
+Payments for the license bond will continue to come out of your preferred account automatically until cancellation is requested by the contractor.

 For contractors who pay in full, Jet will send you a renewal invoice prior to the bond term’s expiration date.
 No additional paperwork or extra renewal fees are required, payment is all that is needed.
 The Jet team will take care of the rest!